Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Conclusion

 \section{Conclusion}

 We investigated the smoother entropy (i.e.\ the conditional entropy of the state trajectory given measurements and controls) as a tractable criterion for active state estimation and obfuscation.
-We established novel forms of the smoother entropy using the Marko-Massey theory of directed information that lead to reformulations of our active estimation and obfuscation problems as belief-state MDPs with concave cost and cost-to-go functions.
-We used the concavity properties to find bounded-error solutions to both our active estimation and obfuscation problems using standard POMDP techniques.
-The applicability of our active obfuscation and estimation problems to privacy in cloud-based control and uncertainty-aware navigation was illustrated through simulations.

-Future work could include investigating reinforcement learning for active estimation and obfuscation problems with smoother-entropy costs, and investigating game-theoretic formulations of adversarial active estimation and obfuscation using the smoother entropy, including inverse problems such as inverse filtering (cf.\ \cite{Lourenco2020,Krishnamurthy2019,Mattila2020}).
+We established novel forms of the smoother entropy using the Marko-Massey theory of directed information that surprisingly enable both its minimisation and maximisation using standard POMDP techniques.
+Future work could include investigating game-theoretic formulations of adversarial active estimation and obfuscation using the smoother entropy, including inverse problems such as inverse filtering (cf.\ \cite{Lourenco2020,Krishnamurthy2019,Mattila2020}).